Seattle Opera’s ‘Eugene Onegin’ is fine but could offer so much more

 It always comes as a slight surprise that Tchaikovsky composed the role of Tatyana’s flighty younger sister Olga as a low mezzo-soprano rather than for a higher voice than Tatyana, and watching Melody Wilson in the part, it does take a suspension-of-disbelief moment to connect the skipping coquetry you see with the silvery, bottom-of-the-staff warble you hear — especially since Wilson leaves no cliché of stage girlishness out of her performance.
 As Olga’s fiancé, the impetuous poet Lensky, Colin Ainsworth’s tenor is as clear and warm as a sunny August day, and David Leigh’s earthy bass earned loud, admiring applause for his fervent declaration of love (this opera is pretty much all declarations of love) as Tatyana’s eventual husband, Prince Gremin.

 It’s a nice production, don’t get me wrong, but “Eugene Onegin” can offer so much more: more pathos, more atmosphere, more nuance, more magic, more of a sense that something’s at stake in all the heartbreak.
 (As did Seattle Opera’s haunting 2002 production, for example.)
 Meredith Arwady provides the best comic relief as the nurse Filipevna, but even here her charm would have been enhanced if the rest of the show had surrounded her with more contrasting gravitas.
-A couple of obtrusive gimmicks from director Tomer Zvulun don’t help: Two extras representing (I think) Regretful Future Tatyana and Future Eugene wander in and out of scenes creating confusion, while asking everyone on stage to freeze-frame while one character continues a soliloquy, is just a staging cliché.
+A couple of obtrusive gimmicks from director Tomer Zvulun don’t help: Two extras representing (I think) Regretful Future Tatyana and Future Eugene wander in and out of scenes creating confusion; and asking everyone on stage to freeze-frame while one character continues a soliloquy is just a staging cliché.

-Isabella Bywater’s costumes, all 150 of them, provide pretty spectacle, and Seattle Opera’s rear-wall projection system, underused in general, is put to fine use depicting the sweeping, melancholy Russian steppes.
+Isabella Bywater’s costumes, all 150 of them, provide pretty spectacle, and lovely backdrops depicting the sweeping, melancholy Russian steppes come from the scene shop of Lyric Opera of Kansas City and scenic designer Erhard Rom.

 But even the Seattle Symphony in the pit, led by Aleksandar Markovic, sounded not completely up to its usual opulence.
 (I would hate to imagine that Ludovic Morlot, whose recently ended tenure as music director did the orchestra so much good in so many ways, trained out of them any of the dark Russian richness his predecessor Gerard Schwarz had instilled, but I would bet that 10 years ago in this opera they would have sounded like a million bucks.)

 “Eugene Onegin” by Peter Ilych Tchaikovsky.
 Through Jan.
 25; Seattle Opera at McCaw Hall, 321 Mercer St., Seattle; tickets start at $35; 206-389-7676, seattleopera.org

-Note: This story has been updated to correct a detail about the backdrops used in the production.